All-sky, all-frequency directional search for persistent gravitational-waves from Advanced LIGO's and Advanced Virgo's first three observing runs: Upper limits

-We also include the plots of the upper limit sky maps for three example frequencies 23.0625 Hz, 423.0635 Hz and, 1223.0625 Hz in Fig.~\ref{fig:Strain_UL_Sigma_maps}.
-The leftmost sky map shows how the uncertainty in the ASAF estimator is nearly axially symmetric and varies in latitude.
-This pattern is also reflected in the upper limits in Fig.~\ref{fig:ASAF_Strain_UL}.
+We also include the plots of the upper limit sky maps for three example frequencies 34.0 Hz, 200.0 Hz and, 910.0 Hz in Fig.~\ref{fig:ASAF_Strain_UL}.
+The sky map on the top right corner shows how the uncertainty in the ASAF estimator is nearly axially symmetric and varies in latitude.
+This pattern is also reflected in the upper limit matrix plot.